 \subsubsection{Samples fabrication}

-The experimental samples were designed in CST Microwave Studio in accordance with the sizes scaled to the microwaves and exported in STL format for the following 3D-printing with (BCN3D Sigma 3D Printer).
+The experimental samples were designed in CST Microwave Studio in accordance with the sizes scaled to the microwaves and exported in STL format for subsequent 3D-printing with BCN3D Sigma 3D Printer.
 ABS was used as the material of the spheres.

 The electromagnetic properties of ABS were tested using the open-end coaxial probe method.
 The method allows us to estimate the complex permittivity.
 Measurements were made using the Agilent 85070E dielectric probe kit and an E8361C 10 MHz–67 GHz PNA Network Analyzer.
 Measuring the complex permittivity is crucial for accurately reproducing experimentally measured quantities in simulations.
 Precise positioning of spatially separated spherical scatterers and their vertical arrangement parallel to the plane of a vertically polarized incident plane wave was achieved by utilizing a special plastic matrix.
 This matrix held the spheres in place before encapsulation (or casting) with a foam material (Fig.~\ref{fig:fab}).